Eschatologue/CM_wiki/docs/gameplay/phb/action.md

     You take the **:rsc-a: Ready**{.rsc} action to wait for a particular circumstance before you act.
 To do so, you take this action on your turn, which lets you act by taking a **:rsc-r: Reaction**{.rsc} before the start of your next turn.

     First, you decide what perceivable circumstance will trigger your **:rsc-r: Reaction**{.rsc}.
-Then, you choose the action you will take in response to that trigger, or you choose to move up to your **:rsc-spd: Speed**{ .em } in response to it.
+Then, you choose the action you will take in response to that trigger, or you choose to move up to your **:rsc-spd: Speed**{.mv} in response to it.
 Examples include "If the cultist steps on the trapdoor, I'll pull the lever that opens it," and "If the zombie steps next to me, I move away."

     When the trigger occurs, you can either take your **:rsc-r: Reaction**{.rsc} right after the trigger finishes or ignore the trigger.